stevedonovan/llua/readme.md

 This example also works with both Lua 5.1 and 5.2, by hiding the difference in how 'environments' work with the API.

+## References, Objects and Strings

+llua references are llib objects; to free the reference use `unref`.
+If given an arbitrary object, `llua_is_lua_object(obj)` will be true if a Lua reference.

+ `llua_t` has the Lua state `L`, the reference as `ref` (which is index into registry) and `type`.

+`llua_new(L,idx)` will wrap a value on the stack as a reference; `llua_newtable(L)` will make a reference to a new table, and `llua_global(L)` is the global state.
+These operations don't effect the stack; `llua_push(o)` will make the reference available on the stack.

+In general, all
+objects returned by llua will be allocated by llib, with the exception of strings returned by `llua_tostring` where you get the underlying char pointer managed by Lua.
+This should be safe, since we're guaranteed to have a reference to the string.
+Lua strings can contain nuls, so to be safe use `array_len(s)` rather than `strlen(s)` to determine length.

+For accessing a large Lua string without wanting a copy, the special type specifier 'L' will force all Lua values (including strings) to be reference objects.
+Once you have the string reference, `llua_tostring` gives you the managed pointer and `llua_len` gives you its actual length.

+## Calling Lua Functions

 llua conceals tedious and error-prone Lua stack operations when calling Lua functions from C: